 - Data persistence and backups are managed from the service’s web interface, so the following commands are blocked:

 - Since replication is managed automatically by the service and since it could present a security risk, the following commands are blocked:

 - Redis Labs clustering technology is different than the open source Redis Cluster and supports clustering in a seamless manner that works with all standard Redis clients.
-As a result, all Cluster related commands are blocked and will produce an error when invoked.
+As a result, all Cluster related commands are blocked and show an error when used.

 - Redis Labs clustering technology allows multiple active proxies.
 As a result, the CLIENT ID command cannot guarantee incremental IDs between clients who connect to different nodes under multi proxy policies.